-1. What is the maximum possible number of components of a vector can have (A) 2 (B) 3 (C) 4 (D) Any number 2.
-Which of the following operations with two vectors can result in a scalar (A) Addition (B) Subtraction (C) Multiplication (D) None of these 3.
-The acceleration of the particle performing uniform circular motion is (A) ω^2/r (B) zero (C) vr (D) v^2/r 4.
-Centripetal force always acts at 90 degrees to the velocity, and away from the centre of the circle.
-(A) True (B) False (C) can't predict (D) none of these 5.
-Railway tracks are banked at the curves so that the necessary centripetal force may be obtained from the horizontal component of the reaction on the train (A)True (B) False (C) can't predict (D) none of these 6.
-Which of the following is called a fictitious force?
-(A) Gravitational force (B) Frictional force (C) Centrifugal force (D) Centripetal force
+1. What is the maximum possible number of components of a vector can have (A) 2

+(B) 3

+(C) 4

+(D) Any number

+2. Which of the following operations with two vectors can result in a scalar

+(A) Addition

+(B) Subtraction

+(C) Multiplication

+(D) None of these

+3.

+(A) ω^2/r

+(B) zero

+(C) vr

+(D) v^2/r

+4. Centripetal force always acts at 90 degrees to the velocity, and away from the centre

+of the circle.

+(A) True

+(B) False

+(C) can't predict

+(D) none of these

+5. Railway tracks are banked at the curves so that the necessary centripetal force may be

+obtained from the horizontal component of the reaction on the train

+(A) True

+(B) False

+(C) can't predict

+(D) none of these

+6. Which of the following is called a fictitious force?

+(A) Gravitational force

+(B) Frictional force

+(C) Centrifugal force

+(D) Centripetal force

 7. At which place of the earth, the centripetal force is maximum